If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Indirect Lenders

-An indirect lender is a financial institution that lends money to borrowers who are not its customers.
-The term “indirect” means that the borrower does not directly maintain a checking or savings account with the lender but instead with another bank.
+An indirect lender is a financial institution that lends money to borrowers who are not its customers. “indirect” means that the borrower does not directly maintain a checking or savings account with the lender but instead with another bank.

 Indirect lenders include banks and credit unions, which lend funds to their customers through third-party intermediaries such as brokers, mortgage companies, etc.